Stop navigating from one website to another, and read ALL the information you need before you leave home.

 As a general guide the trains arrive every 2 to 4 minutes during working hours.
 At weekends and in the evening they are less frequent, and you may have to wait up to 10 or 15 minutes, depending on the time.

 On most journeys, you will have to change lines at least once.
 Even if you have to change twice, trains arrive and depart so frequently, and operate so fast, that this shouldn’t be a problem.
-Nevertheless, the walk between lines can be long (5 to 10 minutes), particularly in some large stations such as Sol, Nuevos Ministerios or Avenida de América.
+Nevertheless, the walk between lines can be long (up to 15 minutes), particularly in some large stations such as Sol, Nuevos Ministerios or Avenida de América.

 There are different types of Metro tickets.
 You can have a look at all of them, including the updated prices at the Metro de Madrid tickets page.